Maghnie/docs/developers/api-documentation/guides-and-tutorials/analytics.md

 ### Listing results per instance

 In the previous section, we queried results grouped by component.
 However, we only got the most recent results.
-If we want to take a deeper look and also investigate past results, we need to use the `GET /v2/analytics/instance/{instance_id}/results` endpoint which lists _all available_ results for a specific analysis instance \(as opposed to the previous `GET /v2/analytics/results endpoint` which listed only the most recent result per instance but for all instances and grouped by component\).
+If we want to take a deeper look and also investigate past results, we need to use the `GET /v2/analytics/instance/{instance_id}/results` endpoint which lists _all available_ results for a specific analysis instance \(as opposed to the previous `GET /v2/analytics/results` endpoint which listed only the most recent result per instance, but for all instances, and grouped by component\).

 In the next example, we list all available results for analysis instance id = 318.